scalabs/handbook/guides/project-documentation.md

 - [ ] Documentation
 ```

-4. A plain written representation of the feature that is going to be implemented comes here
+4. A simple description of the feature from the user's perspective.
+The second paragraph has a scrum story-like structure and helps reinforcement a uniform style of writing down feature requests.

 ```markdown
 **Description**
 *Describe in simple sentences the functionality*